BuilderIO/sfcc-composable-storefront-example/README.md

-# The Retail React App for SFCC + Builder.io Starter Kit
+# SFCC + Builder.io Composable Storefront

 This starter kit is an isomorphic JavaScript storefront and [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) built using [React](https://reactjs.org/) and [Express](https://expressjs.com/) connected with [Builder.io](https://builder.io).
 It uses a modern headless architecture that enables developers to decouple front-end code from back-end systems.
 It leverages popular open-source libraries in the React ecosystem, such as [Chakra UI](https://chakra-ui.com/) components, [Emotion](https://emotion.sh/docs/introduction) (CSS-in-JS), [Webpack](https://webpack.js.org/), and many more.